KissingersRestaurant/website/catering.md

 layout: archive
 title: Catering
 permalink: /catering/
+classes: wide
+sidebar:
+  - title: ""
+    image: /assets/kiss-co.gif
+    image_alt: "image"
+  - title: "Address"
+    text: "543 E. Market St. Gratz, PA, 17030
+    Tel:  (717) 365-3175"
+  - title: ""
+    text: "Kissinger's Family Restaurant is located next to the fair grounds on Market Street, Gratz, PA.
+Serving traditional PA Dutch and American style cuisine, Kissinger's is a great place to bring your family and friends!"
 ---

-Kissinger's is happy to announce that we provide catering services at your location.

-We supply this service for many events or situations like:
+Kissinger's is happy to provide you with catering services at your location.
+We supply this service for events or situations, such as:
 - Personal milestones
 - Birthdays
 - Graduations